Summary: When family is in danger, should the past remain forgotten?

 Diary entry, July 29, 1861.

 Foolish!
 I thought that finally I was entitled to a normal life, that I could have a family, and take care of them in the simple, domestic ways everyone else enjoys.
 I never thought I would have to face this again.
 It makes me angry.
 It frightens me.
-People who don’t see the things I see would say nothing is out of the ordinary.
+People who seen what I have seen would say nothing is out of the ordinary.
 They would tell me not to worry.
 Maybe those people would be right.
 Perhaps I am making much of nothing.
-There are other, plausible explanations.
+There are other plausible explanations.
 Maybe it is all just my imagination.
 I pray to God that I am mistaken.
 My great fear is that God will show me I am right.

 A sharp rap sounding from the front door reminded her of both her headache and the fact that she was hardly fit to accept any callers, no matter how well meaning.
 Martha wasn’t expecting anyone other than ladies from the church who were bringing food and sympathy around suppertime.
 Should she even answer?
 There was only one person alive she wanted to see, and Earl wouldn’t be home for hours.
 Nonetheless, it wouldn’t do to be unpleasant to folks who only meant well.
 She straightened her back, paused to smooth the creases from her dress, and opened the door with the most gracious attitude she could muster.